Marin Family Fun for President's Day Weekend

 Sunday, 8 am–1 pm

 There's lots of organically grown produce, breads, eggs, and fresh cut flowers, as well as live music, bounce houses, and more.
 This farmers' market is a great one to take the kids to.
 It’s located in the main Civic Center parking lot.
-For more info, visit their website.
+Event details.

 Asian Art Museum, San Francisco